Do you speak crypto? Here are some of the crypto terms and phrases you should know to help you enter the world of crypto with confidence

 Transaction on a blockchain

 The amount of interest a borrower must pay each year is known as the annual percentage rate (APR).
-The annual percentage rate (APR) is determined by multiplying the periodic interest rate by.
+The annual percentage rate (APR) is determined by multiplying the periodic interest rate by the number of periods in a year in which it was applied.

 (All-Time-High) The highest point (in price, in market capitalization) that a cryptocurrency has been in history.